How shame affects arrested development

 Despite having no direct experience of the traumatic event, the child is affected by it in a similar way to Post-Traumatic Stress Disorder.
 “Researcher and child psychiatrist Bruce D. Perry, M.D., Ph.D… compares developmental disorders in traumatized children to adults with post-traumatic stress disorder.”
 (Wikipedia)

 The disconnection between the source of the trauma in one generation and its expression in a later one makes generational trauma hard to identify.

 Generational trauma may take a relatively low-grade form or it can have a very significant impact.
 This happened in my case when my maternal grandmother had an affair in 1932.
 She was evicted from the family.
 My mother was deeply traumatised that her mother preferred an affair to raising her daughter.

 My mother was unable to process the double-whammy of abandonment and sexual shame.
-She was emotionally crippled for life.
+It emotionally crippled her for life.
 In other words, the shame and stress caused arrested development.
 I inherited her unprocessed feelings and had to process them as part of my own healing journey.

 As a result of this stress and shame, I experienced arrested development in several developmental processes (more on this below).

 Wikipedia: “There is a strong genetic component [with developmental disorders]; more males are afflicted than females”.
 Anytime an issue—of any kind—affects men more than women, this suggests an inability to process the feminine.

 What does ‘process the feminine’ mean?
 It means having difficulties engaging with anything that has a feminine form, internal or external.
 It means finding it hard to deal with anything emotional or sexual, whether it’s our own feelings or those of others.